Zapper-fi/protocol/docs/Interpretation/app-token-interpretation/guide/getting-started.md

     - This could be 1 token address you input, or sourced from a method called on the token contract.
     - There could also be multiple underlying tokens, such as the case for a pool token, which often has 2 underlying tokens, or a vault, which can have `n` underlying tokens.
 3. **Price Per Share**: The price per share of the token.
 This informs how much the App Token is worth in terms of the underlying token.
-    - Sometimes, its simple, where 1 App Token is redeemable for 1 underlying token (such as with Aave's aUSDC, where 1 aUSDC = 1 USDC).
+    - Sometimes, it's simple, where 1 App Token is redeemable for 1 underlying token (such as with Aave's aUSDC, where 1 aUSDC = 1 USDC).
     - This calculation could also be more complex, such as with Yearn's yCRV, where the price per share is calculated based on the underlying tokens in the vault.

 :::warning